pvdz/tenko/tests/testcases/await/arrow_piggy/gen/test/async_2829_3d3e_287bawait7d29_3d3e_x.md

 `````
 throws: Parser error!
-  Cannot use this name (`await`) as a variable name because: Await is illegal as var name with module goal
+  Await is illegal as var name with module goal

 start@1:0, error@1:14
 ╔══╦═════════════════